AngeloStavrow/DangerTest/README.md

 I guess I should have added .build to a .gitignore file or something.
 Oh well, this is just a test repo, so that's fine.
 Let's continue.
 I commit my changes and push them up to GitHub on a feature branch.

+---

-Once that's done, I open a PR on GitHub… and wait.
-Nothing seems to happen and so I go to the GitHub Actions tab and see that it did run a workflow when I committed the YAML file, but it failed:
+Once that's done, I open a [PR](https://github.com/AngeloStavrow/DangerTest/pull/1) on GitHub… and wait.
+Nothing seems to happen and so I go to the GitHub Actions tab and see that it did run a workflow when I committed the YAML file, but it [failed](https://github.com/AngeloStavrow/DangerTest/actions/runs/96995087):

 > Check failure on line 12 in .github/workflows/main.yml
 >